You are currently viewing Medicare Inpatient rehabilitation facility (IRF) Coverage

 Long-term Acute Care Hospital vs. IRFs

-Examples of patients who need LTACH are complex wound or burn care, severe brain injuries, respiratory therapy, or ventilator weaning.
+For example, patients who need LTACH are complex wound or burn care, severe brain injuries, respiratory therapy, or ventilator weaning.
 Patients who need intravenous medications or fluids or receive their nutrition through a feeding tube require an LTACH.

 Skilled Nursing Facility (SNFs) vs. IRFs

-Coverage rules are complex; see Medicare Coverage Determinations for details.
+Furthermore, coverage rules are complex; see Medicare Coverage Determinations for details.

 [iii] The 13 conditions are stroke; spinal cord injury; congenital deformity; amputation; major multiple trauma; hip fracture; brain injury; neurological disorders (e.g., multiple sclerosis and Parkinson’s disease); burns; three arthritis conditions for which appropriate, aggressive, and sustained outpatient therapy has failed; and hip or knee replacement when bilateral, the patient’s body mass index is greater than or equal to 50, or the patient is age 85 or older.